imagej/imagej.github.io/_pages/editing/index.md

 As this wiki is completely hosted on GitHub, you will need to be logged into a GitHub account to make edits (this replaces the old system of registering for an ImageJ-wiki-specific account).
 If you don't have an account yet, you can [create one freely](https://github.com/signup).

-For the smoothest editing experience you will want [collaborator access](https://github.com/imagej/imagej.github.io/settings/access).
-To be added as a collaborator, just [get in touch](/discuss#ways-to-get-help) and let us know your GitHub account name and we'll be happy to add you.

-Non-collaborators have to [fork this repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo), edit that fork as described below, and then [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+When making edits through the GitHub web UI, first-time contributors will likely be prompted to [fork this repository](#why-do-i-need-to-fork-this-repository-to-edit-it).
+Make your edits to your fork as described below, and then [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

+An admin will review your pull request, merge it, and add you as a collaborator.
+Any future edits can then be made directly to this wiki.
+You can delete your fork at that point.

+You can also manually create [forks](https://docs.github.com/en/get-started/quickstart/fork-a-repo) at any time, and are welcome to continue using the Pull Request mechanism if you prefer.

 # Creating a new page